 Ron Brown’s musical career has taken him through many styles of music.
 His first big break came when he joined the Duke Ellington Orchestra under Mercer Ellington.
 From Ellington it was on to Natalie Cole, Diana Ross, Anita Baker, and Whitney Houston, and more.
 In between these tours, there were countless sessions and television show performances with Stevie Wonder, Joe Sample, Aretha Franklin, and Al Jarreau.
 After years of being a sideman, Ron embarked on a solo career.
 His debut cd, “From My Eyes Only” was produced by Grammy nominated guitarist Doc Powell, and released on Discovery Records in 1997.
 With a desire to take his career to the next level, Ron established his own record label, Mankind Records.
 With that, he produced the critically acclaimed CD, “Urban Dreams” by the Urban Jazz Network, which featured performances by Kirk Whalum, Jonathan Butler, Kenny Garrett, and Mulgrew Miller.
 This cd blended the sounds of Jazz, R&B, Hip Hop, and Gospel.
 The music of his In The Spirit project, released in 2001, truly showcases Ron’s artistry, as well as reflecting his soul, weaving seamlessly through traditional hymns with upbeat contemporary arrangements.
 Ron’s 2003 release, “Were You There”, continued his quest to uplift hearts and souls.
 “Restored” was released 2006 and the new CD is “Sweet Spirit” 2011.

 Clay Downham graduated from the University of Texas in 2016 (B.M. in Jazz Performance & B.A. in Philosophy, summa cum laude), where he studied with Professors Jonathan Dancy, Eric Drott, and Robert Hatten.
 Currently, Clay is pursuing a M.M. in Music Theory at the University of Colorado Boulder, where he is teaching aural skills, class guitar, and private guitar lessons.
-Clay’s chapter “Virtual Incarnation in Schumann’s Carnaval,” forthcoming in Semiotics 2015, explores how various real or fictional characters may be imported into the expressive narrative of a piece of music—specifically, how Schumann stages a musical image of himself via fictional characters.
-This November (2016), at the Society of Music Theory/American Musicological Society conference in Vancouver, Clay will give a talk that traces the gradual distillation of interactive improvisation leading up to the celebrated “free jazz” recordings by Lennie Tristano’s Quintet in 1949.
+Clay’s chapter “Virtual Incarnation in Schumann’s Carnaval,” in Semiotics 2015, explores how various real or fictional characters may be imported into the expressive narrative of a piece of music—specifically, how Schumann stages a musical image of himself via fictional characters.
+In November 2016, he gave a talk at the Society of Music Theory/American Musicological Society conference in Vancouver, that traces the gradual distillation of interactive improvisation leading up to the celebrated “free jazz” recordings by Lennie Tristano’s Quintet in 1949.